The Castle of Pavarolo

 The ground floor is devoid of architectural barriers and consists of:

 a room of about 53 square meters with times shaped brick, lime plaster on the walls, brick floor antico;

 a room of about 80 square meters with barrel vault brick ending at the floor of terracotta floor;

 a room of about 42 square meters with coffered ceiling and walls decorated in neo-gothic style, floor in terrazzo fine black and white800; it was ancient input main with ladder internal access to the first floor;

 the well roomVery suggestive and with vault in brick.

 All the local they have their own doorway overlooking the park and are connected to each other by large internal doors.
 Two separate flights of stairs and one modern elevator add up to the upper floors.

 I local on the second floor are accessible from the outside with a double ramp of stairs and, from inside with two stairs and the elevator:

 a local of 52 mq, Has terracotta floor and entirely decorated with heraldic friezes flamed into neo-gothic style;

 a local of 53 mq, has wooden ceiling (exposed trusses) and fine red hexagonal tile floor800 2015. windows with lunettes and a small balcony;

 a local of 20 mq ha beamed ceiling, floor in cooked red of the '600, with 2 rectangular windows and caminetto;

 other local 4s, of which 1 with caminetto, total area of 90 square meters, connected by arches.
 They are decorated in neo-gothic style and they have wooden ceilings coffered with floors in cooked red of the '600,

 a local of 42 mq with wooden ceiling with exposed beams and floor in ancient axes.

-The second floor is characterized by the already mentioned valuable coffered ceilings by the '300, from a small one chapel consecrated and two elegant suites.
+The second floor is characterized by the already mentioned valuable coffered ceilings of '300, from a small one chapel consecrated and two elegant suites.